KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/05_full_did_tx.md

 ## Batch multiple extrinsics

-Full DIDs can also be used to batch multiple extrinsics that require the signature of the DID.
+DIDs can also be used to batch multiple extrinsics that require the signature of the DID.
 For instance, a batch could create multiple services with a single submission to the blockchain.
 This would save the user the time of generating one additional signature, as multiple extrinsics are batched and signed at once.
 The extrinsics are also submitted and executed in the same block.